You try and try to ignore.

 Conveniently they’re similar sizes.

-Once admitted, the nursing staff went over basic health and identity checklists before I got changed into a hospital gown and Dr. Lo did the surgical markings.
+Once admitted, the nursing staff went over basic health and identity checklists before I got changed into a hospital gown, followed by Dr. Lo doing the surgical markings and taking several reference photographs.

 Next was a brief consultation with the anaesthetist followed shortly by being loaded up onto a table and pumped full of drugs.

 Whether a result of age, or the type of sedation used, waking up this time was a bit different.
-Staff were asking questions but the conversation I was having was largely unrelated.
-To some extent I was aware that there was a mismatch of communication, but completely powerless to do anything about it.
+Staff were asking questions to which I was responding, but the conversation I was having was largely unrelated to the questions they were asking.
+To some extent I was aware that there was a mismatch of communication, yet completely powerless to do anything about it.
 It was also very cold but a weird blue blanket solved that pretty quickly.
 The blue blanket was replaced with several layers of white blankets from the Blanket Oven™ once I was ready to be wheeled out into a private room and having like 800 blankets was probably my favourite part of the whole experience.
 A few hours later it got way too warm and I reluctantly bid farewell to the extra blankets.

 Aside from being tired, I mostly just felt relieved after the surgery.
 Nursing staff at Masada were excellent and, disregarding the expected discomfort of being in recovery from surgery, I was quite comfortable overall.

 At some point in the night I got up to use the bathroom, wash my face, and brush my teeth.
-Getting up meant unplugging these weird inflatable socks which were wired to a device attached to the bed.
-If they were unplugged for too long the machine started angry beeping to alert the nurses of an escape.
-Very stressful because I also wanted to check the phone and get the toy out of my bag but had to make several trips to minimise the beeping.
+Aside from wrangling drainage tubes, getting up also meant unplugging these weird inflatable socks which were wired to a device attached to the bed.
+If they were unplugged for too long the machine started aggressively beeping to alert the nurses of an escape.
+Very stressful because I also wanted to check the phone and get Shadow out of my bag but had to make several trips to minimise the beeping.

-No photos from the hospital partly because I was too tired and partly because there was signage expressly forbidding the use of cameras, but here’s two pre-surgery photos:
+No photos from the hospital partly because I was too tired and partly because there was signage expressly forbidding the use of cameras (exempting those with specific written permission, such as surgeons), but here’s two pre-surgery photos:

 04 February 2024 | 14 December 2024